TelmoSanz/MCS-Atmospheric-Profiles/README.md

 ## How to run
 1. Download MCS_code.py
-2. Install Requirements.txt libraries.
+2. Install requirements.txt libraries.
 Just download "requirements.txt" and execute in the terminal: "pip install -r requirements.txt"
 3. To launch write in the terminal: "streamlit run MCS_code.py"